yangyi02/proxemics-recognition/README.md

 This is a Matlab implementation of proxemics recognition described in [1].
 It includes a completely new dataset with training, testing, evaluation and visualization code.
 Much of the training and detection code is built on top of flexible mixtures of part model [2] and part based model [3].
 The training code implements a quadratic program (QP) solver described in [4].

 To illustrate the use of the training code, this package uses positive images from the new PROXEMICS dataset, and negative images from the INRIA Person Background dataset [5].
-We use also include the new Percentage of Correctly Localized Keypoints (PCK) evaluation code from [6] for benchmark evaluation on pose estimation.
+We also include the new Percentage of Correctly Localized Keypoints (PCK) evaluation code from [6] for benchmark evaluation on pose estimation.

 Compatibility issues: The training code may require 4.5GB of memory.
 Uncomment/comment line 32/33 in learning/train.m to use less memory at the cost of longer training times.